 The Colorado ERISA attorneys at McDermott Law are some of the very few lawyers in the region whom disabled individuals can turn to in their fight against an ERISA disability or life insurance benefits claim denial.
+Our expert lawyers team at McDermott Law, LLC understands the complexities involved in these cases.
 If you have experienced a denial of your short-term or long-term disability claim, or other benefits denial, you need to know your rights and responsibilities.
-This is a crucial time for those fighting to obtain their disability insurance benefits.
+This is a crucial time for those fighting to obtain their disability insurance benefits, and having a skilled Denver ERISA disability claims lawyer on your side can make all the difference.

 We can assist you with your required appeal of the denial.
 If the appeal of the adverse benefit determination is unsuccessful, we can file a lawsuit on your behalf.
 The disability insurance attorneys at McDermott Law have a proven record of success in these matters.
 We urge you not to wait to contact an attorney if your claim has been denied.
 Early involvement of an attorney in the claim and internal review process will significantly improve your chances of receiving the disability benefits to which you are entitled.